 Airport check-in for your overnight flight to Delhi.

-On arrival, we transfer to the five-star Taj Diplomatic Enclave (previously named the Taj Palace) for one night.
+On arrival, we transfer to the five-star Taj Palace Hotel for one night.
 After a short rest we commence our guided tour of New Delhi.
 The city centre, designed by Sir Edwin Lutyens in 1911, is bisected by wide, tree-lined avenues, a hub which clearly reflects the Raj legacy and home to the former Viceroy’s Palace, now the Presidential Palace.
 Heading down the imposing Rajpath, we pass India Gate and the Parliament building.
 We’ll visit some of Delhi’s older monuments, including the Qutub Minaret, started in 1199, which is the tallest stone built tower in India.
 Nearby is Humayun’s tomb, an outstanding example of Moghul architecture and the first mausoleum of its type, pre-dating the more widely known Taj Mahal by nearly a century.
 A buffet dinner is included tonight.

 This morning we continue our city tour, first visiting Old Delhi, starting with the Raj Ghat, a fittingly simple memorial to Mahatma Gandhi.
 We continue past the imposing walls and battlements of the great Red Fort before visiting the Jama Masjid, one of Asia’s largest mosques.
 We leave Delhi in the afternoon for our drive to Agra, arriving at our four-star Oberoi Trident hotel, in the late afternoon.